azstack/azstack-react-native/readme.md

 >       - userCredentials(optional): the creadentials of authenticating user
 >       - fullname(required): the name of authenticating user
 >       - namespace(optional): the namespace of authenticating user
-> - languageCode(optional): language code, default is 'EN', can be 'EN'
+> - languageCode(optional): language code, default is 'en', can be 'en'
+> - themeName(optional): theme name, default is 'classic', can be 'classic'